 And within those two types of marketing, there are many other types of marketing.

-There are too many good marketing blogs for me to list here.
+There are too many good marketing blogs for us to list here.
 But here are a few from different areas to get you started:

 - Content marketing – Content Marketing Institute